 The truth is that there is opportunity to be found in every crisis.
 If you implement the right strategy, the type of disruption we’re experiencing now can actually be a significant business advantage.
 So how do you come out the other side smelling of roses?
 Best-selling international author, CEO of Company Shortcuts, and Vistage speaker, Nicola Cook, knows exactly what it takes.

 Nicola’s Sales Acceleration Model (SAM©) is designed not just to help you survive disruption but also to use it to your advantage, and thrive.
 Her model provides all the tools you need to define a clear, practical strategy for sales acceleration and growth.
-Ahead of her highly anticipated Vistage webinar, here’s a taster of what you can expect…
+Nicola recently hosted a Vistage webinar, here’s a taster of what was covered…

 Mistakes that sales teams make